ptomulik/testmd/README.md

 templates for configuration files.
 In addition, the following aspects must be considered before installing the package

-* most of the apache modules are part of the apache project, on Debian most of them are available as separate installable packages, on FreeBSD (ports), however, you must set appropriate options (`make config`) for an `apache2X` port to have your modules installed,
 * for apache < 2.4 MPM must be selected by selecting appropriate package, for >= 2.4 MPMs are available as dynamic modules, and default MPM is choosen at compile time (via build options) - again: some compile-time options must be set on FreeBSD ports,
+* most of the apache modules are part of the apache project; on Debian most of them are available as separate installable packages; on FreeBSD (ports), however, you must set appropriate options (`make config`) for an appropriate apache port to have your modules installed,

-You give the user an option to choose between `2.2`, `2.4` (or, more generally, to use `2.X`).
+So, You give the user an option to choose between `2.2`, `2.4` (or, more generally, to use `2.X`).
 In addition, the `apachex::package` needs information about the (default) MPM to be used and few other parameters.
 Let say, you arrive at the following class interface:

     class apachex::package(
       $version,
-      $mpm
+      $mpm,
+      $modules,
     ) {
     # ...
     }

+The module should be used together with the `ptomulik-repoutil`.
+It's included in the list of dependencies, and shall install automatically when the `ptomulik-packagex` gets installed.